bluenote-1577/floria/README.md

 ### Requirements

 1. [rust](https://www.rust-lang.org/tools/install) and associated tools such as cargo are required and assumed to be in PATH.
+2. [cmake](https://cmake.org/download/) version > 3.12 is required.
+It's sufficient to download the binary from the link and do `PATH="/path/to/cmake-3.xx.x-linux-x86_64/bin/:$PATH"` before installation.
 ### Install

 ```
 git clone https://github.com/bluenote-1577/glopp
 cd glopp
+git checkout flow
 cargo build --release
 ./target/release/glopp -h
 ```